Quantum molecules

 What you get out

-You will develop a state-of-the-art diode laser system.
-We will provide excellent training in optical systems, ultrafast physics, and molecular physics.
+You will develop novel strategies for quantum logic spectroscopy by combining Bayesian statistics with machine learning.
+We will provide excellent training in modern statistical methods, quantum state preparation, and molecular physics.
 You will be completely embedded in a vibrant team, performing cutting edge research.

 PhD positions